“How Solar Energy Became Cheap”

 After receiving an A.B. in geography and economics from Dartmouth College, Nemet received his doctorate in energy and resources from the University of California, Berkeley.
 Nemet’s research focuses on understanding the process of technological change and the ways in which public policy can affect it.
 He is currently a Lead Author for the Intergovernmental Panel on Climate Change 6th Assessment Report.

-In the meantime, please peruse the eleven talks in our Archives:
+In the meantime, please peruse the twelve talks in our Archives:

 - SOFT CAR

 - Cryptocurrency in Renewable Energy – Solar Coin